-2.16.91 URL PREFIX
+2.16.110 URL\PREFIX

-This settings allows you to run Weblate under some path (otherwise it relies on being run from the webserver root).
+This setting allows you to run Weblate under some path (otherwise it relies on being run from the webserver root).

 Note: To use this setting, you also need to configure your server to strip this prefix.
 For example with WSGI, this can be achieved by setting WSGIScriptAlias.